IAMAl/ElectronNest_SV/compiler/llvm/README.md

 - input: LLVM IR file
 - output: LLVM IR file (address generation program)

-Currently the backend generates only address generation program described by LLVM IR.
+Currently the frontend generates only address generation program described by LLVM IR.
 But the compilation has lots of path information and control-flow information, thus such the propaties can be used for constructing datapath and scheduling, repspectively.

 **License: AGPL**